Skip to main content

 Facilitated Transport

-Facilitated transport is a type of passive transport that requires specific transport proteins to help move molecules across the cell membrane.
-This process is essential for larger or polar molecules that cannot easily pass through the lipid bilayer.
-Unlike active transport, facilitated transport does not require energy, as it also moves substances down their concentration gradient.
+Facilitated transport, also known as facilitated diffusion, is a type of passive transport that requires specific transport proteins to help move molecules across the cell membrane.
+This process is essential for larger or polar molecules, like glucose, which cannot easily pass through the lipid bilayer.
+Facilitated transport does not require energy, as it still relies on the concentration gradient.

 Recommended video: